Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! tip "Keep in mind"
         The Interaction Entropy method is dependent on the number of frames and the simulated time.
-Additionally, the results may vary depending on the system flexibility or if constraints were used or not in the MD simulation.
-Please, consult the [paper][3]
+Additionally, the results may vary depending on the system flexibility or whether constraints were used or not in the MD simulation.
+Please, consult this [paper][3] for further details

     _Changed in v1.0.0: Include Interaction Entropy approximation_

   [3]: https://pubs.acs.org/doi/abs/10.1021/jacs.6b02682

 `entropy_seg` (Default = 25)
-:    Specify the representative segment (in %), starting from the `endframe`, for the calculation of the
+:    Representative segment (in %), starting from the `endframe`, for the calculation of the
      Interaction Entropy, _e.g._: `entropy_seg = 25` means that the last quartile of the total number of frames (`(endframe-startframe)/interval`) will be used to calculate the average Interaction Entropy.
 (Only if `entropy = 2`)